fannyhub/django-bproject/README.md

-Let now install a virtualenv inside our folder, type `virtualenv path/to/your/django-bproject` where of course you should write your own path to the folder created some minutes ago instead of path/......
+Let's now install a virtualenv inside our folder, type `virtualenv path/to/your/django-bproject` where of course you should write your own path to the folder created some minutes ago instead of path/......

 We can now work in the virtualenv, to try it enter the folder django-bproject and type `. bin/activate`